Jacob is a caring centipede keeper. He hopes his experience with unique pets will help others entering the hobby.

 Keeping Centipedes as Pets

 Trust me, proper care of your centipede will provide mutual safety and may potentially extend the life of your specimen.
-Vietnamese Centipedes are sensitive to stress, and will attack anything that it considers a threat, which is basically any disturbance.
-Follow these steps to provide a comfortable environment; a happy centipede is a happy owner.
+Vietnamese centipedes are sensitive to stress and will attack anything they consider a threat.
+This can include almost any physical disturbance.
+Follow these steps to provide a comfortable environment.
+A happy centipede is a happy owner.

 Humidity and Climate

-Feeding your Scolependra Subspinites is the most interesting, entertaining, and terrifying display of behavior that is displayed when properly executed.
-Their unique ability to sense foot from ground vibrations along with their lightning fast reactions makes the purchase very worth it.
+Feeding your Scolependra subspinites will result in one of the most interesting, entertaining, and terrifying displays of behavior you've ever seen.
+Their unique ability to sense food from ground vibrations along with their lightning-fast reactions makes the purchase very worth it.
 Their favorite prey in the wild are cockroaches, so you can assume that they are a healthy and nutritious source of food.
-However, gut-loaded crickets and meal worms are a fantastic substitute.
+However, gut-loaded crickets and mealworms are a fantastic substitute.

 Centipedes are able to maintain fascinating symbiotic relationships with a wide variety of animals when properly introduced to their new friend.
 Just kidding.
 Everything you put in there will die.

 Do not handle your centipede.
 Safety is the most important factor of them all.
 Many beginners do not understand how risky it is to place a hand in the environment, it is not worth it, my friends.
 Ignore any video of irresponsible owners handling their centipede.
 The only thing that should enter even the top of the terrarium is a long set of metal tongs.
 This includes feeding, water bowl exchange, reorganization, and discarded remains.